 Wound and tissue cultures to determine if there is an infectionBlood tests to determine if there is an infection

-When appropriate, frequent changes in wound dressing to prevent infectionWhen appropriate, wound exposure to air to accelerate healing and prevent infection, and allow growth of new tissue from below
+Frequent changes in wound dressing to prevent infection—when appropriateWound exposure to air to accelerate healing and prevent infection, and allow growth of new tissue from below—when appropriate

 Fundamentals of Cutaneous Surgery.
 St. Louis, MO: CV Mosby; 1988: 498.

 Current Obstetric & Gynecologic Diagnosis & Treatment.
 9th ed.
 New York, NY: McGraw-Hill; 2003.

 Dorland's Illustrated Medical Dictionary.